-ALS Environmental's air quality laboratory offers several different sampling and analytical methods to address compounds with very low odor thresholds.
+ALS - Columbia's air quality laboratory offers several different sampling and analytical methods to address compounds with very low odor thresholds.
 Many of these chemical agents are also noxious or irritating at low levels.
 The target compound lists include amines, carboxylic acids, reduced sulfur compounds and odorous volatile organic compounds (VOCs).

 Analytical Methods for Odor Investigations: Carboxylic Acids, Amines, Reduced Sulfur Compounds and VOC Screen

 Increased public awareness about air quality, urban sprawl, and changing agricultural practices has resulted in the need for methods that address concerns about odorous emissions from municipal waste treatment facilities, landfills, concentrated animal feeding operations and industrial processes.
 Addressing a community's odor concerns presents many challenges, since these odors are typically a complex mixture of many chemicals.
 Furthermore, the compounds that are significant contributors to the odorous sources often have very low olfactory thresholds.
 For some time, investigators have utilized odor panels to assist them in evaluating human perceptions of odor.
 However, this approach does not identify the compounds present in the environment, which is required to facilitate source identification and odor emission control.